 - Temporary Suspension.
 The Associate Provost or Provost may temporarily suspend any student when:

 (1) the student is ordered by an administrator, officer or faculty member to cease or desist any activity which disrupts the orderly operation of the College and

 (2) the student persists in activity which is disruptive after receiving the warning and order.
 The Associate Provost or Provost shall determine whether or not the suspension shall continue until a hearing is held on the merits of the respective case.
 A student on temporary suspension is barred from visiting privileges and class attendance at any of the campuses or centers of Eastern Florida State College.

 - Final Disciplinary Probation.
 A disciplinary sanction serving notice to a student that the behavior is in flagrant

 violation of College standards and that the following conditions exist: a.
 The sanction

 is for the remainder of the student's attendance at the College.

 b.
 Another conviction of a violation of the Student Code of Conduct will result in the imposition of the minimum sanction of suspension.

-8. Restriction or Revocation of Privileges.
-Temporary or permanent loss of privileges, including, but not limited to, the use of a particular College facility or parking privileges.
+- Restriction or Revocation of Privileges.
+Temporary or permanent restrictions and/or loss of privileges, including but not

 Throughout this website students will find multiple avenues for expert help related to a variety of topics.
 If an issue arises that cannot be resolved, the Ombudsman process is available.
 On each EFSC campus the Advising Coordinator serves as the ombudsman to assist students with problems involving the delivery or receipt of student services.
 The EFSC Call Center can connect you with the Ombudsman.